Change Management

 How to use Global Updates: Reports

-Warning: Global Updates rebuilds your entire report every time you run an update.
-Changes are not reversible, so run the update on one project and check the results before you run it on all your projects.
+Global Updates rebuilds your entire report every time you run an update.
+Changes aren't reversible, so run the update on one project and check the results before you run it on all your projects.

-In Smartsheet, go to the Blueprint Source Folder and make your changes directly to the report template.
+Go to the blueprint source folder in Smartsheet and make your changes directly to the report template.

 You can: